 - Selfish – If your parents spoiled you and you still live with them or you are closely connected to them, move out, break away, and become your own person.
 Selfishness makes even the best-looking person ugly.
 Focus on giving and not getting.
 Become interested in others for what you can learn and for ways you can help.
 Become a server but not a servant.

 - Entitlement – The day you realize that there are no entitlements in life, is the day you reach adulthood or full maturity.
 In a sense, these things can happen at any age.
 Once you achieve this, your journey to success begins.

 - Negativity – Start feeding your mind with positive things by reading or listening to uplifting books about the importance and benefits of having an optimistic outlook.

 - Arrogance – This will dissolve as self-confidence increases.
 Self-confidence develops by going after goals to the end without letting any fears stop you.
 The most important parts are going forward even though you’re afraid and doing your best to the end.
 The only true failure is not trying and not finishing.
 Start with small, less important goals and build up to the big ones.
 Soon you’ll have an abundance of self-confidence.
 Keep in mind, however, that self-confidence at any stage requires “faith” in yourself and your own abilities.

 - Unattractiveness – Get your body fixed, healthy, and fit and you’ll be inspired to do the same with your wardrobe.
-Here’s a powerful tip for getting the motivation you need to lose the weight, start an exercise program, or get your teeth fixed.
-This might sound a bit off-color, but the goal is to use this powerful emotion in a positive way.
+Here’s a powerful tip for getting the motivation you need to lose weight, start an exercise program, or get your teeth fixed.
+This might sound a bit mean-spirited, but the goal is to use this powerful emotion in a positive way.
 Here it is.
 Remember that the best revenge, comeback, or reinstatement is to get yourself looking and feeling awesome!